Alberta Numbered Highway Network: 500–986 series

+Some highways in the 500 to 986 series are paved, while others are partially or completely gravel.
+Speed limits on these highways vary, ranging from 80 km/h to 100 km/h.

 History

 In April 1918, Bill 37, entitled "An Act to provide for a System of Highways in the Province", was passed, establishing the basis of a true highway network within the province.
 It designated all public roads within the province as highways, including trails.
 As part of this, highways were split into three separate classifications: main highways, district highways, and local highways.
 Main highways were considered crucial highways necessary for the effective means of transport between more important cities and towns within the province; district highways were highways considered to be important locally; and local highways were any remaining highways that were not classified as either main or district highways.
 However, the concept of highways within the province have existed since c.
 1906.

 In 1926, Alberta discontinued its system of marking highways with different colours in favour of a numbering system.
 By 1928, the year a gravel road stretched from Edmonton to the United States border, Alberta's provincial highway network comprised 2310 km.

 Prior to 1973, the expanding highway system comprised one-digit and two-digit highways, with some numbers having letter suffixes (e.g., Highway 1X, Highway 26A).
 In 1973, a second highway system emerged, using three digits starting in the 500s and referred to as secondary roads, while the existing system continued to be referred to as provincial highways.
 In 1974, provincial highways became known as primary highways; and in 1990, secondary roads became known as secondary highways.

 Secondary highways were abolished in 2000, with most becoming primary highways.
 The expanded primary highway system was divided into two subsets: former primary highways, which became the 1–216 series; and former secondary highways, which became the 500–986 series.
 In 2010, all highways became known as provincial highways, while maintaining the two numbered series.
 Despite this, the series are still often referred to as primary and secondary highways, respectively.